vitorestevam/GML-Behavior-Tree/builded.md

 <div align="left" />

-# GML Behaviour Tree
+# GML Behavior Tree

-The classic Behaviour Tree to GMS 2.3+
+The classic Behavior Tree to GMS 2.3+

 ## How its builded

-Our implementation is maded all over the same BTreeNode struct:
+Our implementation is builded all above the same BTreeNode struct:

 ### Variables: